• Claudia Di Bella

 MD PhD FRACS FAOrthA

-A/Prof Claudia Di Bella is an academic orthopaedic surgeon in Melbourne, with main focus in joint arthroplasty and bone and soft tissue tumors.
+Associate Professor Claudia Di Bella is an accomplished orthopaedic surgeon based in Melbourne, specialising in the comprehensive management of arthritis of the hip and knee and the treatment of bone and soft tissue tumours.

-A/Prof Di Bella has moved to Australia in 2009, where she has completed her fellowship in musculoskeletal tumors at St Vincent’s Hospital in Melbourne.
+A/Prof Di Bella moved to Australia in 2009, where she completed her fellowship in musculoskeletal tumors at St Vincent’s Hospital in Melbourne.

 Professional memberships